eric-z4/eric-z4.github.io/projects/369-final.md

 ICS 369 was where I used scripts to animate for the first time.
 I also extensively utilized classes and first-class functions in my particle system script to have customizable emitters and forces.
 For instance, I can set the amount of objects an emitter emits per frame, how long it will emit for, what the particle's polygon/model will be, the area that particles can spawn in, and so on.

-Below is the emitter class and all the properties that can be set.
+Below is a snippet showing the emitter class and all the properties that can be set.

 {% gist bcad1fbf27ee64e3d7c68fc8c55a9dca %}